Miami and Florida Shooting Incidents and Negligent Security

 - Past and future medical expenses arising from the incident.
 Sadly, many shooting incidents result in the most severe injuries, including brain injuries, paralysis and loss of independence.
 Medical care may be required for the remainder of the victim’s life and costs often run into millions of dollars.
-Attorney Gonzalez-Sirgo understands this and utilizes the most skilled medical professionals, cost analysts and other experts to compute medical costs.

 - Lost income and future lost income – earnings and earning potential are of extreme importance.

 - Pain and suffering – victims of shootings often experience severe pain and suffering as well as mental and emotional anguish and trauma.

 - If the victim loses his or her life, the lawful surviving heirs may pursue compensation in a wrongful death lawsuit.
 Compensation may be pursued on behalf of the victim as well as the survivors.
 Attorney Gonzalez-Sirgo will explain this to you.